developer-zebra/developer-zebra-site/src/devicecentral/3-0/guide/usage/index.md

 3. Scroll down to the bottom and tap on the **Page** button.
 <img style="height:400px" src="firmware_btn_3.0.png"/>
 <br>
-4. Page will be heard on the RS6000 peripheral device until the trigger button is pressed.
+4. A page will be heard on the RS6000 peripheral device until the trigger button is pressed.

 ### Update Firmware
 In order to update the firmware on a connected peripheral, the firmware .dat file must be placed in the Device Central file storage area on the device’s SD Card:  _/sdcard/Android/data/com.symbol.devicecentral/files/_